ClippyCat/clippycat.ca/content/_index.md

 Tech stack: Python

 Here's a slide puzzle which I thoght would be easy to implement.
-My current code panics at a grid size above 4, but the more efficient salution involves too much spooky math.
-Learning the theory will remain on my to do list, so let's Blame the language in the meantime.
+My current code panics at a grid size above 4, but the more efficient solution involves too much spooky math.
+Learning the theory will remain on my to do list, so let's blame the language in the meantime.

 ### [Mancala](https://github.com/clippyCat/Mancala)

 Tech stack: Rust

-Mancala in Rust is my attempt to digitallize the traditional two-player African board game in which players strategically distribute and capture seeds or stones from pits on the board to accumulate points.
+Mancala in Rust is my attempt to digitize the traditional two-player African board game in which players strategically distribute and capture seeds or stones from pits on the board to accumulate points.
 The project only runs in terminal at the moment, but a web version will be on the way.

 ### [Script](https://github.com/ClippyCat/script)